Experts warn of Apple Time Capsule ‘mass extinction’, so act now to save your data

 When the parking ramp breaks, it can then physically damage the rest of the hard drive, causing sometimes irreplaceable data loss.

-According to Datenrettung Berlin, this damage is found in “almost 100%” of the Time Capsule devices they have been asked to repair, leading the company to believe that this is a serious design flaw that can potentially affect any Time Capsule device.
+According to Datenrettung Berlin, this damage is found in “almost 100%” of the Time Capsule devices the company has have been asked to repair, leading it to believe that this is a serious design flaw that can potentially affect any Time Capsule device.

 What should you do?

-If you are still using one of those devices, the company suggests backing up the data stored on it onto another storage device as soon as possible.
+If you're still using one of those devices, the company suggests backing up the data stored on it onto another storage device as soon as possible.

 We’ve contacted Apple to see what it says, but in the meantime, we agree that the best course of action would be to backup any data stored on a Time Capsule to another device, just to be sure.